Protestantism in Germany: Nazi Germany

 During the Third Reich, over three-fifths of the population were Protestant and were divided among the Confessing Church, German Christians and those unaffiliated to either.
 In the early 20th century, anti-Semitic writings of Martin Luther were used by some Protestant pastors and Nazi leaders to bolster their political movement.
 Protestant pastors, bishops and theologians utilised Luther's writings, such as Von den Juden and ihren Lügen (On the Jews and Their Lies), to reaffirm the anti-Jewish prejudice escalating in Germany.
 During one 1927 Protestant Church Congress in Konigsberg, Paul Althaus gave a famous keynote address deriding the Überfremdung ('foreign invasion') of the arts, fashion and finance industries, reflecting the anti-Semitism of many church leaders.
 There were actions taken by some church members to fight against Nazism, such as Dietrich Bonhoeffer who rescued multiple Jews in Operation 7.
 The Confessing Church in particular maintained objections to merging of the Protestant Church and Nazi state, resulting in some being sent to concentration camps.
 Several leading church figures, however, published substantial anti-Semitic publications, such as the Thuringian bishop Martin Sasse who distributed thirty-seven thousand copies of Martin Luther über die Juden: Weg mit ihnen!
 (Martin Luther on the Jews: Away with Them!).
 As the Nazi Party gained power, it actively destroyed the institutional structures of the Protestant church itself.
 After the fall of Nazi power post-1945, the wider church conducted a de-Nazification effort.
 At the conclusion of World War II, leading church clergy issued the Stuttgart Declaration of Guilt, which acknowledged the inadequacy of church opposition to Nazism and their culpability in the regime's power.
-With an increase in Protestant church pacifism after the end of Nazism, the German Evangelical Church Assembly was formed as a forum to discuss the direction of the church.
+With an increase in Protestant church pacifism after the end of Nazism, the German Protestant Church Assembly was formed as a forum to discuss the direction of the church.
 Former German chancellor Angela Merkel has been a regular attendant.